misael-diaz/sonic-infinite-scroller-game-dev/README.md

 # Sonic Infinite Scroller Game Dev

-The inspiration to build a sonic game came from Paul Cockcrell's [codecamp](https://github.com/paulcockrell/sonic-infinite-scroller).
+The inspiration to build a sonic game came in part from Paul Cockcrell's [codecamp](https://github.com/paulcockrell/sonic-infinite-scroller).
 He shows how to build a infinite scroller sonic game with the KaPlay library that runs on the browser.
 Even though I am not using his source code, I have read the learning resources for